YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 ~~~~~~~~~~~

 Now that we are in the interactive shell, we can call Yosys commands directly.
-Our overall goal is to call :yoscrypt:`synth_ice40 -top counter`, but for now we
+Our overall goal is to call :yoscrypt:`synth_ice40 -top example`, but for now we
 can run each of the commands individually for a better sense of how each part
 contributes to the flow.
+We will also start with just a single module;
+``control``.

 At the bottom of the :cmd:ref:`help` output for
 :cmd:ref:`synth_ice40` is the complete list of commands called by this script.
 Let's start with the section labeled ``begin``: